rusito-23/DeepAPI/README.md

     --output /path/to/output/image.jpeg
 ```

-The Heroku app is linked to this repo to perform continous deployment over the master branch.

 #### DISCLAIMER:

 Heroku requests have a timeout of 30s.
 This time should be enough to run the algorithm, but it's not consistent at all!
 So it won't work every time.

+## CI/CD

+The Github repo performs a workflow to make sure the Unit Tests are running and checks the PyCodeStyle.

+The Heroku app is linked to this repo to perform continous deployment over the master branch.

 ## Requirements